Basil

 Scientific Name: Ocimum basilicum

-Folk Names: Alabahaca, American dittany, our herb, St. Joseph’s wort, sweet basil, witches’ herb
+Folk Names: Alabahaca, American dittany, amorino (Tuscany), bacia-nicola (Italian: kiss-me-Nicholas), basilicon, common basil, our herb, royal basil, St. Joseph’s wort, sweet basil, witches’ herb

 Magical